christiands/hakr-skriptz/README.md

 enjoy the 5 second time conservation

 oh yeah to make a new xinitrc for swinit, just put a new file (if you add an extension you need to put it as part of the argument), fill it with goodness, and execute it as an argument

+# Contributing
+If someone can help my lazy ass make some nicer documentation I would be eternally grateful